torrentg/journal/README.md

 * Records are indexed by timestamp (monotonic non-decreasing field)
 * There are no other indexes other than seqnum and timestamp.
 * Records can be appended, read, and searched
-* Records can not be updated nor deleted
+* Records cannot be updated or deleted
-* Allows to revert last entries (rollback)
+* Allows reverting the last entries (rollback)
-* Allows to remove obsolete entries (purge)
+* Allows removing obsolete entries (purge)
-* Read-write concurrency supported (multi-thread)
+* Supports read-write concurrency (multi-thread)
-* Automatic data recovery on catastrofic event
+* Automatic data recovery in case of catastrofic events
 * Minimal memory footprint

 Use cases: